Send the link below via email or IMCopy

 Other (density, acid test, luminescence etc)

-On the whiteboard - list each mineral - research and write up properties to decide how each mineral can be named
+In groups - list each mineral - research and write up properties to decide how each mineral can be named

 What is a rock?